Did you know:

 A slideshow of photos from previous Sedge Island Summer Field Experiences on Barnegat Bay.

-Students will take a 15 minute boat ride across Barnegat Bay’s shallow waters to a renovated duck-hunting lodge equipped with a common room, 7 bunkrooms, a full kitchen, dining room, front porch, and an upper back deck.
+Located in Barnegat Bay, the Sedge Island Natural Resource Education Center is a renovated duck-hunting lodge.
+Students take a 15 minute boat ride across Barnegat Bay’s shallow waters to the center which is equipped with a common room, 7 bunkrooms, a full kitchen, dining room, front porch, and an upper back deck.
 During their stay, participants will live a conservation lifestyle since the facility is completely self sufficient.
 Solar panels provide electricity while sewage is composted in Clivus Multrum composting toilets.
-Residing at this facility for the week will provide students with a unique view on New Jersey’s natural resources and our human impact on it.
+Residing at this facility for several days will provide students with a unique view on New Jersey’s natural resources and our human impact on it.

 Participants will immerse themselves into the salt march ecosystem.
 They will explore the natural and cultural history of Barnegat Bay as well as current environmental issues affecting the bay.

 In partnership with the NJ Division of Fish & Wildlife, a 4-day, 3-night program open to students entering grades 8 and 9 in the fall of 2014.
 Students will spend the first 3 days fishing the area while learning about the surrounding ecosystem.
 On the final night, a parent or guardian will join the group and spend the last night learning from the students, and the following day fishing with them.

 - Cost: $475** includes all meals, lodging, instruction, and equipment.